Kavya-SK-Stack/React-Task-1/react-js/README.md

 ## Tech Stack

 Frontend
-1. ReactJS: Framework used to build the app.
+1. React.JS: Framework used to build the app.
 2. Tailwind CSS: For modern, responsive, and utility-first styling.